KiRossweisse/DBspeed/README.md

 The results can be seen in MS Word file "DB_Report"

-Each folder contains a code for each database corresponding to the name of the folder
+Each folder contains a code for each database corresponding to the name of the folder.
+The code contains query which can be changed.